sensei-hacker/inavwiki/UAV-Interconnect-Bus.md

 | 3... | Slave      | Data packet (up to 32 bytes)    |
 | last | Slave      | CRC2 (from start of packet)    |

 Device with **SlotID** that was assigned to it during discovery phase must respond to this command with a variable-length data packet.
-If device has nothing to send it should respond with zero payload length.
+If device has no new data available it should respond with zero payload length.

 ### WRITE (0x60)